 A new use of established technology, ONS works much like a spinal cord stimulator (SCS), commonly known as a “pacemaker for pain.”
 By utilizing low-level electrical impulses, the ONS replaces pain with a tingling sensation and blocks pain perception from the nerve to the brain.

-“Within a few days, I was at Arizona Pain Specialists and was being educated by the nurse practitioner and doctor regarding ONS.
+“Within a few days, I was at Arizona Pain and was being educated by the nurse practitioner and doctor regarding ONS.
 At that point, I was willing to try anything.
-I trusted Arizona Pain Specialists right away and felt like I really had to try this.
+I trusted Arizona Pain right away and felt like I really had to try this.
 Every day, I basically went to work, came home and lay down in a darkened room with ice on my head until I fell asleep.
 I couldn’t make plans for the future; my quality of life was deteriorating.”

 Ms. Arant had the trial stimulator placed, and was surprised at the results.

-“In the recovery area at Arizona Pain Specialists, I just kept telling everyone that this was the first time in years that I didn’t have a migraine.
+“In the recovery area at Arizona Pain, I just kept telling everyone that this was the first time in years that I didn’t have a migraine.
 It was amazing.
 I was able to read a book, watch TV, and start to get my life back.
 I knew I wanted to have the permanent device.
 And, I wanted to keep living without a constant migraine.”

 After the initial trial period, Ms. Arant was scheduled to have a permanent ONS implanted.